-For Students Seeking Tutoring in Lincoln Charter Township, We Offer:
+Private, In-Home Tutoring in Lincoln Charter Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Lincoln Charter Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lincoln Charter Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 All the school districts attended by Lincoln Charter Township students follow the Michigan Academic Standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum outlines these standards for Arts, English language arts, Math, Science, Social Studies, and World Languages and also provides Career and College Readiness Standards that detail the skills students should have to be prepared for post-secondary life.
 The standards are written broadly, allowing teachers to use their judgement as to how best to instruct their students in the goals.